How Long It Takes to Get a Life Insurance Payout

 MONEYGEEK EXPERT TIP

-If the insurer denies your life insurance claim, request a written explanation from the insurance company to understand the reasons life insurance won't pay out.
+If the insurer denies your life insurance claim, request a written explanation from the insurance company to understand why the life insurance company won't pay out.
 Then, consult with a legal advisor experienced in insurance claims.
 You may need to provide additional documentation or clarify existing information.
 In some cases, you may also have the option to appeal the decision.

 Paying Taxes on Life Insurance Payouts as a Beneficiary

-However, there are exceptions for certain life insurance payout options.
+However, there are taxable exceptions for certain life insurance payout options.
 If you opt for installment payments instead of a lump sum, the original amount remains tax-free, but any interest earned on those payments is subject to income tax.
 If someone transferred the policy to you for money or other valuable considerations, part of the payout might be taxable.

 Estate taxes are another consideration.
 While life insurance proceeds are generally not subject to income tax, they do form part of your estate.
 If the estate's total value exceeds the federal estate tax exemption limit, then federal estate taxes may apply.
 State laws can also have an impact.
 Some states levy their own estate or inheritance taxes, and the regulations can differ significantly.